EliAndrewC/l7r/setting/l7r.md

 ##### 3rd Day (7 Apr): Hinamatsuri (Doll Festival) or Momo no sekku (Peach Festival), and Gotou (Holy Light)

 Momo no sekku, or Hinamatsuri, is one of the five Gosechi holidays.
 It is called the Peach Festival because the peach blossoms are in bloom, but it is more commonly known as the Doll Festival because of the use of dolls for ritual purification.
-The Holy Light observance centers around lighting candles.
+The Holy Light observance centers on lighting candles.
 On the third day of the third month, people use straw dolls for ritual purification ceremonies.
 The dolls are ritually linked to the person through writing the person's name, birthdate, and guardian star on the doll, and rituals are performed to transfer evil spirits and impurities to the doll.
 The dolls are thrown into rivers and oceans to carry away the bad fortune.
 In a more modern custom, families with daughters make a decorative display of dolls in their home to bring good fortune for their daughters.
 The characteristics and positioning of the dolls is rigidly prescribed, but dolls can be simple or very ornate.
 Wealthy families have lavishly appointed displays of dolls.
 Momo no sekku is an auspicious time for medicine hunts (kusagari), expeditions to search for special herbs and minerals that promote longevity and good health.
 Mugwort is a particularly important herb, since it can be burned to dispel evil spirits.
 Medicine hunts are mainly done by servants (on behalf of their masters), doctors, apothecaries, shugenja, diviners, tsukai, and Bloodspeakers.
 Momo no sekku is also important for the silk industry, because it is the time when women begin feeding mulberry leaves to newly hatched silkworm larvae.
 That night, the Emperor lights a candle and prays to the North Star for protection.
 Ordinary people join in the lighting of candles, and men and women dance together.
 Music, dancing, and sake are typical.
 In ancient times, Gotou festivals devolved into orgies.
 The Hinamatsuri and Gotou are a particularly important time for maho.
 Tsukai and Bloodspeakers use the purification ceremony to help control the onset of the Shadowlands Taint.
 They also use corrupted versions of the purification ceremonies for some maho rituals.
 Bloodspeakers gain special power over a person if they can acquire the straw doll used for the day's purification ceremony.

 ##### 13th Day (17 Apr): Haru no douyou (preparing the ground for spring)